Ramallah

 Ramallah has buildings containing masonry from the period of Herod the Great, but no complete building predates the Crusades of the 11th century.
 The modern city was founded during the 16th century by the Hadadeens, an Arab Christian clan descended from Ghassanids.
 In 1517, the city was incorporated into the Ottoman Empire, and in 1920, it became part of British Mandatory Palestine after it was captured by the United Kingdom during World War I. The 1948 Arab–Israeli War saw the entire West Bank, including Ramallah, occupied and annexed by Transjordan.
 Ramallah was later captured by Israel in the 1967 Six-Day War.
-Since the 1995 Oslo Accords, Ramallah has been governed by the PNA as part of Area A of the West Bank.
+Since the 1995 Oslo Accords, Ramallah has been governed by the Palestinian Authority, as part of Area A in the West Bank.

-In recent years, Ramallah has emerged as a key political, cultural, and economic center.
-It houses various Palestinian governmental bodies, including the Mukataa, the official residence of the President of the Palestinian National Authority, the Palestinian Legislative Council, and the headquarters of the Palestinian Security Services.
+Ramallah has emerged as a key political, cultural, and economic center in recent years.
+It houses various Palestinian governmental bodies, including the Mukataa, the official residence of the president of the Palestinian National Authority, the Palestinian Legislative Council, and the headquarters of the Palestinian Security Services.
 It is also home to several museums and cultural centers, and has a notable nightlife scene.
-While historically a predominantly Christian town, Muslims constituted a majority of Ramallah's 38,998 residents by 2017, with Christians making up a significant minority.
+Historically, the city was a predominantly Christian town, however the population of Muslims has increased to constitute a majority of Ramallah's 38,998 residents by 2017, while Christians make up a significant minority.

 History

-Ancient times
+Early history

+Ramallah was founded in the 16th century by the Hadadeens, an Arab Christian clan.
+The city boasts archaeological remnants from earlier epochs.
 Ancient rock-cut tombs have been found near Ramallah.
 Located just south of the built-up area is Tell en-Nasbeh, an archeological site where biblical Mizpah in Benjamin is likely to have been located.

-Several Ramallah buildings incorporate masonry dating back to the reign of Herod the Great (37-4 BCE).
+Several Ramallah buildings incorporate masonry dating back to the reign of Herod the Great (37–4 BCE).

-Crusader period

 Potsherds from the Crusader/Ayyubid and early Ottoman period have also been found there.
 Ramallah has been identified with the Crusader place called Ramalie.
 Remains of a building with an arched doorway from the Crusader era, called al-Burj, have been identified, but the original use of the building is undetermined.